-Pre-Registration Required on ALL Tours.
+Special Events and Tours, by reservation only.
+Pre-registration Required on ALL of these tours.
 Tours fill quickly.
 Check with the Friends Info booth at Davis Park for available spots due to cancellations.

-For reservations, go to: http://www.brownpapertickets.com/event/446012
+For reservations, go to: http://sandhillcranetour.eventbrite.com

 Honoring of the Refuge’s 50th anniversary, staff will lead a guided interpretive hike exploring the Carty Unit’s rich archeological, cultural, historical, and geologic history.
 This evening hike should also afford great bird watching opportunities.
 Total hike distance is 3-miles crossing fields and undeveloped paths.
 Starts Carty Parking Lot, Advanced Reservation Required, Free, Space limited to first 25.

 Please RSVP by 10/1 to BirdfestReservations@gmail.com.